nforgeio/neonKUBE/Doc/DEVELOPER.md

       * Click **Next** until you get to the last page.
       * Click **Close** to close the SHFB installer.

 30. *Optional:* Disable **Visual Studio Complete Line Intellicode**.
 I (jefflill) personally find this distracting.
-This blog post agrees and describes how to disable this feature:
+This blog post agrees and describes how to disable this:

     https://dotnetcoretutorials.com/2021/11/27/turning-off-visual-studio-2022-intellicode-complete-line-intellisense/